 • Once the Madeira has reduced by half, add the beef broth and bring to a boil.
 Boil for about 10 minutes until only about 1 cup of liquid remains (about ¼ of the original volume of liquid).
 Reduce heat to medium-low and stir in the cream.
 Let the sauce simmer for 2 minutes until slightly thickened.
 Taste and adjust salt and pepper as needed.

-• While the Madiera sauce is reducing, blanch the asparagus by adding it to a large pot of salted, boiling water and cooking for 2-3 minutes, just until tender-crisp and bright green.
+• While the Madeira sauce is reducing, blanch the asparagus by adding it to a large pot of salted, boiling water and cooking for 2-3 minutes, just until tender-crisp and bright green.
 Drain immediately and set aside.

 • Return the cooked chicken and mushrooms to the pan, tossing to coat in the Madeira sauce.
 Arrange the blanched asparagus around the chicken and sprinkle with mozzarella cheese.
 Place the skillet in the oven under the broiler for 3-4 minutes, just until the cheese is melted, then serve with mashed potatoes.